 Pairing the Google Home Mini Speaker with an iPad

-1. Connect all devices to the internet.
-Make sure that both your tablet and your Google Home Mini are online and connected to the Internet.
+Make sure that both your tablet and your Google Home Mini are online and connected to the internet.

 The Google Home app home screen then displays, as pictured next.

-4. Then, tap the hamburger item up at the top left corner of the Google Home app home screen.
+Find the hamburger menu control near the top left corner of the Google Home app home screen.
 This brings up the main menu window, as shown next.

-6. Tap the hamburger menu link for the speaker you’re pairing; the item pointed at by the purple arrow in the previous picture.
+Find the control menu (hamburger) item pointed at by the purple arrow in the last picture.
 The hamburger menu opens, as shown in the next picture.

 Note that we’ve scrolled down to the Device Settings section on this screen to find the Paired Bluetooth Devices option, as circled in the next picture.

-10. Next, tap the desired device in this list that you wish to pair with.
-In our case here, that would be the Office Speaker device, as circled above.
+In our case here, we wish to pair the Office Speaker device, as circled above.

 Then, if all goes well, your Mini plays a short burst of musical chord, and pairing then occurs.
 Your paired device then moves up from the Other Devices list to My Devices if you’re using pairing with an iOS device, as shown next for our case; the purple circled Office Speaker device.